Maintaining steady copper supplies by participating in mine management

 As emerging countries and other countries around the world see their economies grow in future, copper will undoubtedly rise in importance.
 At the same time, copper mine development has become increasingly difficult.
 New copper mines will need to be developed continually in order to secure copper on a sustained and reliable basis.
 This will require the Sumitomo Corporation Group to leverage the strong bonds of trust it enjoys with partners on a global basis, and to employ its knowledge and know-how of the copper business as well as its development capabilities cultivated over many long years as an integrated trading company.

-Sumitomo Corporation's vision for its copper business entails identifying good sources of copper, establishing solid partnerships with major mining companies and local players, and creating new foundations for reliable supplies of copper, as well as accurately ascertaining market changes and new trends and leading not only in trading copper in Japan but also in securing increasingly rare copper resources.
+Sumitomo Corporation's vision for its copper business entails identifying good copper deposits, establishing solid partnerships with major mining companies and local players, and creating new foundations for reliable supplies of copper, as well as accurately ascertaining market changes and new trends and leading not only in trading copper in Japan but also in securing increasingly rare copper resources.

 Sumitomo Corporation will pass on to the next generation the business philosophy it inherited from Sumitomo's copper mine management in the Edo Period as it seeks to expand its copper business to continue supporting people's livelihoods and industries.

 - Mineral Resources, Energy, Chemical ＆ Electronics Business